jblinder/little-screens/week2/README.md

 1. Open Terminal.
 2. Type `cd ~/Desktop`
-3. Type `git clone url` - replace url with the one you copied from the "Quick setup" box on GitHub.
+3. Type `git clone url` - replace url with the one in the "Quick setup" box on GitHub.
 4. Type `cd magic-8ball` or, if you named your repository something different, replace   magic-8ball with your repository name.
 5. Type `open .`
 6. Drag and copy your project files into the `magic-8ball` folder in Finder